gabrielziegler3/gabrielziegler3.github.io/_pages/cv.md

 ## Education

+### MSc Data Science at Aalto University

+_September 2023 - July 2024, Helsinki, Finland_

+Scholar in the EIT Digital double master's degree in Data Science & Artificial Intelligence.

-### MSc Data Science at the Eindhoven University of Technology
+### MSc Data Science at Eindhoven University of Technology

-_September 2022 - Ongoing, Eindhoven, Netherlands_
+_September 2022 - July 2023, Eindhoven, Netherlands_

-Scholar in the EIT Digital double-degree Masters in Data Science & Artificial Intelligence.
+Scholar in the EIT Digital double master's degree in Data Science & Artificial Intelligence.

 ### Bachelor of Software Engineering (4.13/5.0) at the University of Brasília